peri044/RL/docs/guides/dapo.md

 3. Compute the baseline and standard deviation for each prompt group
 4. Filter prompt groups where `std > 0`
 5. Store these prompts in a cache until reaching the target training batch size of `num_prompts_per_step × num_generations_per_prompt` samples.
 6. Samples are accumulated until the maximum number of allowed batches (`max_num_gen_batches`) is reached.
-If the cache still does not meet the target training batch size at that point, an error is raised.
+If the cache still does not meet the target rollout batch size at that point, an error is raised.
 To resolve this, consider adjusting parameters such as `num_prompts_per_step` or `num_generations_per_prompt` to increase sample diversity, or revisit the complexity of your data.
 7. Perform training on the collected samples with non-zero standard deviation

 ## Reward Shaping